moliver28/research-handbook/content/handbook/tools-and-tips/_index.md

 ##### Apply label when MR is merged

-You can create a Gmail filter that adds a label to any GitLab notification email in which an MR has been merged.
-To do so, follow these steps:
+You can create a Gmail filter that adds a label to any GitLab notification email in which an MR has been merged:

 1. Search for `from:(gitlab@mg.gitlab.com) "Merge Request"+"was merged"`.
 1. Click the down arrow on the right side of the search field.